tapability/developer.tapability.org/content/index.md

 ---
-title: Tapability API
+title: TAP API
 ---

-# The Tapability API
+# The TAP API

-This describes the resources that make up the official Tapability API v1.
+This describes the resources that make up the official TAP API v1.
 If you have any problems or requests please contact [support](mailto:support@tapability.org?subject=API).